Agency Partners

 Key learnings from this report

-• The E-commerce Engineers job market in Norway, particularly in Oslo, has shown fluctuating dynamics, with a total of 12 jobs opened and 18 closed in the last three months, resulting in a net loss of available positions.
+• The E-commerce Engineers job market in Norway, particularly in Oslo, has shown fluctuating trends in the last three months, with only 11 new roles opened and a notable increase in closed positions, indicating a tightening market.

-• The current median time to hire E-commerce Engineers in Norway stands at 35 days, reflecting the competitive nature of the market and the importance of effective recruitment techniques to attract top talent.
+• The median time to hire for E-commerce Engineers in Norway is 35 days, emphasizing the importance of efficient hiring processes within this competitive landscape.

 Number of roles opened and closed for E-commerce Engineers in Oslo in the last 3 months